UK Council for Psychotherapy

 Emotional counselling London, Camden, Kings Cross & emotional development, emotional iq, emotional growth, emotional health, emotional problems, emotional distress, gut feelings, intuition

-Accessing Our Feelings, Healthily Expressing Feelings, Fully Feeling Our Feelings - Allowing Our Emotions To Flow Emotions can be viewed like the the weather - there is never none.
+Accessing Our Feelings, Embracing Our Feelings, Fully Feeling Our Feelings - Allowing Our Emotions To Flow, Healthily Expressing Feelings Emotions can be viewed like the weather - there is never none.
 As we tune in to them, they are our atmosphere and orientation - telling us how we are, the way we relate in the world and define our mood of the moment.
 Coming from the same place in the heart (see also Suffering & Love), when we block our core pain, we also block the joy, love, passion that makes our life worth living.
 Emotionally numb inside, aspects of us may not feel very alive.
 Some of us may be out of touch with our feelings, elevated moods, numb them - struggle to find our own momentum, access how we are feeling, tune into what we're feeling, attend to any unease, articulate what we are feeling, ask for what we need.
 Being in the moment, we may want to experience the mind's thoughts so we feel them, embrace our feelings, fully feel our feelings and if our tears flow, allow them.
 Throughout the day we flow through a range of emotions from high to low and back again.
 A challenge for some may be to learn not to block them - be curious, identify, to just allow, experience feelings, integrate them.
 It can take courage to do this, follow our desire, open our heart.
 Sometimes we can access, express our feelings easier physically - tuning into our body - moving it or through metaphor, images writing, drawing or painting, etc. (The feelings we experience through our different roles, identities, subpersonalities - the different "me's" in our life, can also help us access our emotions.)
 Listening to our senses, fully expressing ourself with our range of feelings - laughter and tears (our natural way of expressing and releasing feelings), our pain (see also Willingness To Feel Any Core Painful Life Feelings), grief, gratitude, heart's desires may be exactly what we need to do (dropping any unhelpful judgements) Counselling and psychotherapy can be a space to recognise what enlivens, deadens us, connect and feel emotions, allowing them to flow, explore the range of high and low emotions, listening to them, so we welcome and pay attention to them, decide to learn about what we may be doing that causes these feelings, taking care, responsible and loving action for ourself, responding to them.
 (See also Emotional Responsibility, Emotional Energy, Emotional Health, Emotional Wellbeing, Emotional Evaluation, Emotional Strength, Emotional Resilience, Emotional Intelligence, Emotional Growth, Emotional Maturity - Being Emotionally Connected)

 Counselling For When We Isolate Ourselves - Tuning In, Opening Up & Protecting Ourselves When We Need To Some of us may be stuck in our head, over-thinking, putting things in neat boxes, avoid heavy emotions (or struggle to sense them), find it difficult to face them (see also Emotional Void, Emotionally Blocked, Emotional Freedom - Embracing Our Emotions).Others may believe they don't fit in, belong anywhere (see also Belonging).
 The innocence of our childhood and feeling self may have become almost buried and this may be linked to our early bonding patterns affecting our relationship style now.
 Deferring our feelings, we may lose touch with our own humanity, senses, free will, creativity, imagination and struggle to be open-hearted, compassionate to our self & others.
 Isolating ourselves just gives us a different form of pain.
 Counselling and psychotherapy can offer support in finding our own ways to be in touch with, tune in and notice our feelings, express, release our emotions, containing them when we need to, if that is our desire.
 Letting go of what we no longer need to be holding on to may be a further challenge (we may for example view vulnerability as weak).
 Viewing our feelings as not so much a block, but an adventure, may help loosen us, as may finding authentic ways to engage & disengage with others, protect ourselves without shutting down, staying present - choosing to protect ourselves when we need to.
 We may have found ways over the years to avoid, eliminate, hide away from our pain, unable to feel our core, painful feelings, contract physically, which limits us.
 We may have become depressed.
 Being willing to feel our core painful feelings, soothing ourselves can be part of the process of managing them, letting them go.
 Abandoning ourselves we may be overly focused in our head or blocked off our emotions, tears.
 Balancing our heart with our head - being in touch with both, may support us, as may feeling safe enough inside, inhabiting our body.